okachobi/couchpotato/README.md

 This is a Dockerfile setup for couchpotato - https://couchpota.to/

+This branch adds Python 2.7.9 to the base image to avoid openssl issues.

 By default this Docker installs the latest stable version of CouchPotato:

 ```